CHINESE TEA TASTING: A LIVING ART FORM

-Using the same Camellia sinensis plant, Chinese tea masters invented 6 major types of tea.
+Using the same Camellia sinensis plant, Chinese tea masters invented six types of tea.
 Through various processing techniques, each tea offers unique aroma, flavors, and texture, not to mention health benefits.
-By degrees of fermentation from none to fully fermented, these teas are:

 - White tea